Zenttus/BDP1/README.md

 hdfs dfs –mkdir –p /user/tweetsfolder hdfs dfs -put TWEETS_FILE /user/tweetsfolder
 ```
 You are now set to run the demo.
 Once the demo script is executed it will do a series of MapReduce, once it's done there will be a .... file with a visual representation of the data from the tweets.
+Change permisions
 ```
+chmod +x demo.sh
 ./demo.sh HDFS_PATH_OF_TWEETS HDF_PATH_FOR_RESULTS
 ```
 The demo will not run correctly if there's already a folder in the hdfs for the output.
 After every run you can change the HDF_PATH_FOR_RESULTS or you can delete it with the following:
 ```
 hdfs dfs -rm -r HDF_PATH_FOR_RESULTS
 ```

+you can run idnigvkjdf
+this jar does that
 ## Visuals